-200,000 patients treated for cardiac arrest annually in US hospitals, study showsJune 24th, 2011 in Cardiology /
+200,000 patients treated for cardiac arrest annually in US hospitals, study showsJune 24, 2011 in Medicine & Health / Cardiology

 More than 200,000 people are treated for cardiac arrest in United States hospitals each year, a rate that may be on the rise.
 The findings are reported online this week in Critical Care Medicine in a University of Pennsylvania Perelman School of Medicine-led study.